Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 - Run the downloaded installer
 - "Information" -> Next
 - "Select Destination Location" -> Next
-- "Select Components" -> [recommended] Enable "Check daily for Git for Windows updates" (it may somtimes show you a prompt where you click Yes to update) -> Next
+- "Select Components" -> [recommended] Enable "Check daily for Git for Windows updates" (it may sometimes show you a prompt where you click Yes to update) -> Next
 - "Select Start Menu Folder" -> Next
 - "Choosing the default editor used by Git" -> Select "Use Visual Studio Code" -> Next
 - "Adjusting name of initial branch ..." -> Next
 - "Adjusting your PATH environment" -> [important] **keep recommended option** -> Next
 - "Choosing SSH executable" -> Next
 - "Choosing HTTPS transport backend" -> Next
-- "Configuring the line ending coversions" -> [important] **Change to** "Checkout as-is, commit as-is" (otherwise you will get a lot of warnings) -> Next
+- "Configuring the line ending conversions" -> [important] **Change to** "Checkout as-is, commit as-is" (otherwise you will get a lot of warnings) -> Next
 - "Configuring the terminal ..." -> Next
-- "Choose the default behaviour of `git pull`" -> [recommended] Select "Rebase" (makes it easier to work on a single branch cooperatively) -> Next
+- "Choose the default behavior of `git pull`" -> [recommended] Select "Rebase" (makes it easier to work on a single branch cooperatively) -> Next
 - "Choose credential helper" -> Next
 - "Extra configuration options" -> Next
 - "Experimental options" -> Next